hashmap-kz/go-genopts/README.md

 - you don't need to specify short options, unless the short option is different that the first letter of the long one
 - by default all options are required, but you may add 'optional: true' setting
 - descriptions are used to generate helpful usage
-- in a field 'type' you may use "list, bool" values
+- in a field 'type' you may use "list, bool, map" values

 ### Input config example